 Notes

-- I highly recommend wearing disposable gloves when handling habanero peppers and washing your hands thoroughly.
+- I highly recommend wearing disposable gloves when handling habanero peppers, as well as washing your hands thoroughly.
 You should also avoid touching your eyes and face after handling.
 These tiny peppers are incredibly spicy and even the slightest amount can irritate your eyes, nose, and lips.

 Nutrition